jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

               type: action.set-state
               options:
                 state: =@ctx.solution.state.nextBusinessDay
-                # Use an expression and call the JavaScript file and functions in the file and set the result in a state..
+                # Use an expression and call the JavaScript file and functions in
+                # the file and set the result in a state.
-                # Provide the values to be used in the function by referencing the date component's.
+                # Provide the values to be used in the function by referencing
+                # the date component's.
                 value: =$jsfunctions.getNextBusinessDay(@ctx.components.date.state.value)
         - type: component.text-field
           instanceId: result